 First, let’s start with that grain scoop.
 A farmer would have used this to fill feed troughs for his stock or a local bulk food store would serve up your grain order with it.
 What do YOU think it could be repurposed into?
 However, I instantly saw this…

 All I did was drill a hole in the top edge, add a candle and hang.
 Simple, right?
-Also, I just love the patina it offers and it made sense to me that the tin would serve as a heat shield for the wall.
+What is more, I just love the patina it offers, and it made sense to me that the tin would serve as a heat shield for the wall.

-Next!
-Those three vintage Cake King pans were just beckoning for a new purpose.
-Then, I grabbed a piece of barn wood leftover from building our raised garden beds, and used screws and my drill to attach them to the board.
+Next, those three vintage Cake King pans were just beckoning for a new purpose.
+Additionally, I grab a piece of barn wood leftover from building our raised garden beds and used screws and my drill to attach them to the board.

 Then, I drilled a hole for mounting to the wall and got this…

 Isn’t it cute?
 A handy spot to put some kitchen accessories or even flowers if you felt the desire.

 After that, the sifter/screen was something I bought knowing an idea would hit me later, and I was quite excited with my revelation.
 Likewise, I decide to embroider it just like I did my Bentwood rocking chair.